rizzesh/devpokies/README.md

 - **Commit History**: Multi-step, logical commit history provided.

 ---
-*Built with ❤️ for the FOSS Weekend Community.*
+*Built with ❤️ for the Frontend sprint.*